ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

   - **Visualization Update**: Modified ZoneMap.tsx to detect coordinates and use coordinate-based positioning with automatic scaling and centering
   - **Backward Compatibility**: Falls back to force-directed layout when rooms lack coordinates
 - **Data Population**: Parsed exploration log to populate database with 123 rooms and 217 exits from Northern Midgaard City
-- **Coordinate Assignment**: Successfully assigned coordinates to all 123 rooms (X: 0-6100, Y: 0-0, Z: 0-0 range)
+- **Coordinate Assignment**: Successfully assigned coordinates to all 123 rooms (X: -1 to 1750, Y: -5 to 3, Z: 0 for flat 2D view)
 - **Results**:
   - Rooms now display geographically with west rooms positioned left of east rooms
   - Proper scaling prevents overcrowding while maintaining readability